rulewis/journey-optimizer.en/help/using/personalization/functions/maps.md

 **Example**

-The following PQL query gets all the keys for the map `identityMap`.
+The following operation gets all the keys for the map `identityMap`.

 ```sql
 keys(identityMap)